-There are many other important things to concentrate on in the sport such as tactics and gameplans.
+There are many other important things to concentrate on in the sport such as tactics and game plans.
 However, working on these areas is coach-specific and should be tackled by more advanced players.

-There are several ways of kicking a ball.
-Different techniques are used for different purposes.
-For example, a standard pass is played with the inside of the foot, while a more powerful shot might be struck with the ‘laces’ or the front of the foot.
+Passing with accuracy can be done with a standard pass is played with the inside of the foot, while a more powerful shot might be struck with the ‘laces’ or the front of the foot.

 Here’s a look at the basic passing and shooting techniques.
 The textbook passing technique used for short to mid-distance passes involves using the inside of the passing foot.
-Follow these steps to become one of the best 10 players;

 - Take a short step and plant your standing leg to the side of the ball so that it doesn’t obstruct the kicking leg or the path of the pass.
 It’s generally good practice to point your standing foot in the direction that you are passing.